Activity Stream User Experience

 - Undo Save Card – removes the card from the Saved Cards stream and reduces the saved cards count.

-- Remove Card – permanently removes the card from the stream.
+- Hide Card – permanently removes the card from the stream.

 Scrollable Activity Stream